Pelvic Organ Prolapse Specialist in Central Illinois

 3) https://www.webmd.com/women/guide/vaginal-prolapse#1 Downloaded 10.17.

-Schedule a Consultation for Pelvic Prolapse Treatment in Peoria, IL
+Schedule a Consultation with a Pelvic Prolapse Specialist in Central Illinois

 Experiencing pelvic organ prolapse can be difficult and can interfere with your activities, intrude on your personal life, and be just plain uncomfortable.
 If you are experiencing symptoms of pelvic organ prolapse schedule your testing and treatment at our urology clinic in Peoria, IL.
 Please call 309-692-9898 to schedule a consultation with women's health specialist Dr. Joseph Banno.